ssi-dk/SARS-CoV-2-leader/README.md

 ## Installation
-install conda env, recommendation is into project dir

-`conda install -p ./.venv -c conda-forge -c bioconda --file ./notebooks/covid19_leader.requirements.txt`
+install conda env, recommendation is into project dir `conda create env -p ./.venv -f ./notebooks/covid19_leader/conda.env.yml`

 Set the jupyter server to use the conda env install conda env, recommendation is into project dir by pointing it to`./.venv`